Dave Mason: Solo projects

-After Traffic, Mason pursued a moderately successful solo career.
-His first single was "Just for You".
-On the B-side, he was backed by the band Family on "Little Woman" following his production of Family's first album, 1968's Music in a Doll's House (which included the original Mason song "Never Like This").
-In 1970, he released his first solo album, Alone Together featuring "Only You Know and I Know" (which reached No. 42 on the Billboard chart), as well as the lesser hit "Look at You, Look at Me".
-A collaboration with Cass Elliot followed in 1971.
-In the early 1970s, Mason enlisted his friend, singer-songwriter Ray Kennedy, to tour and write for his next album.

 In the mid-to-late 1970s, Mason toured and recorded with guitarist Jim Krueger, keyboardist Mike Finnigan, bassist Gerald Johnson and drummer Rick Jaeger.
 Mason followed up with the album, Let It Flow, released in April 1977.
-The album peaked at only No. 37, but was in the charts for 49 weeks and went platinum as a result of the success of the album single "We Just Disagree", which was written by Krueger.
-The single reached No. 12, and other album singles "So High (Rock Me Baby and Roll Me Away)" and "Let It Go, Let It Flow" also charted in the U.S. Mason's next album was Mariposa de Oro, released in 1978.
-The album contained a cover of "Will You Still Love Me Tomorrow", which became a Top 40 single.
-The album itself reached No. 41 and went gold.
-Mason played himself in the film Skatetown, U.S.A., performing two songs in a roller disco as well as writing and performing the film's theme song.
+The album peaked at No. 37 but spent 49 weeks on the charts, and went platinum largely as a result of the success of the album single "We Just Disagree", which was written by Krueger.
+The single reached No. 12, and other album singles "So High (Rock Me Baby and Roll Me Away)" and "Let It Go, Let It Flow" also charted in the U.S.

+Mason's next album, Mariposa de Oro, was released the following year.
+It featured then little-known Jerry Lynn Williams as Mason's chief songwriting collaborator.
+The album also contained a cover of "Will You Still Love Me Tomorrow", which became a Top 40 single.
+The album itself reached No. 41 and would go on to achieve gold record certification.

+Mason played himself in the film Skatetown, U.S.A., the following year, performing two songs in a roller disco as well as writing and performing the film's theme song.

-In 1980, Mason released Old Crest on a New Wave.
-The album stalled at No. 74, and had one single make the charts titled "Save Me."
-The failure of the album resulted in Mason leaving his label Columbia.
-Mason struggled to attract another major label but continued to tour in an acoustic duo with Krueger.
-In 1987, he released two albums, Some Assembly Required on the Canadian label Maze Records and Two Hearts on MCA Records.
-The latter album featured the single "Dreams I Dream," a duet with Phoebe Snow that reached No. 11 in the adult contemporary charts.
+In 1980, he released Old Crest on a New Wave.
+The album reached No. 74, but had one single that briefly charted titled "Save Me."
+The failure of this album resulted in Mason leaving the label Columbia.
+Later that year, he appeared alongside the singer Bonnie Pointer as a co-presenter on the American Music Awards.

+Mason struggled to attract another major label but continued to tour during the 1980's, often as an acoustic tandem with Jim Krueger.
+In 1987, he released two albums, Some Assembly Required, on the Canadian label Maze Records, and Two Hearts on MCA Records.
+The latter album featured the single "Dreams I Dream," a duet with Phoebe Snow that reached No. 11 on the adult contemporary charts.

-In 1980 he appeared alongside the singer Bonnie Pointer, in The American Música Awards in the 1980.
+Fleetwood Mac

+In 1993, Mason joined Fleetwood Mac.
+He toured with the group over the course of 1994–95 while sharing the bill with Crosby, Stills & Nash, REO Speedwagon and Pat Benatar.
+This extended tour featured many of the band's well-known 1970s songs but also incorporated tunes from Mason's time with Traffic, including "Dear Mr. Fantasy" and "Feelin' Alright?".
+Mason and vocalist Bekka Bramlett also performed a duet on "Only You Know and I Know", a song released by her parents, Delaney & Bonnie, when she was but two years old.
+The group would release the album Time late in 1995 before disbanding at the end of that year.